yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing pipeline run details with multiple stages now added.](images/stepbystep/media/image1030.png "1030 review!")

     In this view, you can see that your multistage pipeline now has 3 stages:  Build, Dev, Test.

-Selecting Test Deploy Stage shows you the Jobs detail view with access to all the tasks that executed.
+    Selecting the **Test Deploy Stage** flow box shows you the Jobs detail view with access to all the tasks that executed.
 Note that on the **AzureRmWebAppDeployment** task, you can see navigable links for deployment history and the application URL:

     ![Screen showing Pipeline Job Detail View with AzureRmWebAppDeployment task selected.
 Hightlighted are the deployment log and app URL.](images/stepbystep/media/image1031.png "1031 review!")